samanta2299/terraform-lab/es1/README.md

 ```bash
 nano main.tf
 ```
-In the main.tf file, for Linux, it is recommended to download the Vagrant box file and enter the local path For Windows, provide the URL to the image
+In the main.tf file for
+- **Linux:** recommended to download the Vagrant box file and enter the local path
+- **Windows**: provide the URL to the image
 Here's an example of the main.tf file:
 ```bash
 terraform {